VirtuosoResearch/ML4RoadSafety/README.md

 pip install -r requirements.txt
 ```

-**Requirments**: we list the mostly used packages in this repository as follows.
+which includes the most used packages such as

 - Python>=3.6
 - PyTorch>=1.10